By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Emotional intelligence is more important than you may think.

-If you’ve ever wish that you were better at understanding other people, what they were thinking and feeling, then you may need to work on improving your emotional intelligence.
+If you’ve ever wished that you were better at understanding other people, what they were thinking and feeling, then you may need to work on improving your emotional intelligence.
 Emotional intelligence is not something people are automatically born with.
-We learn to be more emotionally intelligent by watching others around us, observing how they react emotionally and by practicing certain basic emotional intelligence skills.
+We learn to be more emotionally intelligent by watching others around us, observing how they react emotionally, and by practicing certain basic emotional intelligence skills.

 If you would like to try to improve your emotional intelligence here a few simple ways that you may be able to expand and grow that essential skill.